Global Neurosurgery

 International Exchange

-Each year, neurosurgery residents and fellows travel to Tanzania along with CU faculty to experience neurosurgical care in Sub-Saharan East Africa.
-This is a unique opportunity, beloved by residents and fellows, allowing an opportunity to learn about neurosurgical care in resource limited environments.
-In return, neurosurgery and related specialty trainees and providers come to Colorado for four-to-six-week observerships in the subspecialty area of their choice, to assist in their development into independently practicing clinicians.
+Each year, neurosurgery residents and fellows travel to Tanzania to experience neurosurgical care in East Africa.
+Residents and fellows have an opportunity to learn about neurosurgical care in resource-limited environments.
+In return, neurosurgery and related specialty trainees and providers come to Colorado to train in the subspecialty area of their choice.

-Prior donations of medical equipment and supplies have made a significant impact on the lives of patients and the efficacy and safety of neurosurgery.
-We are actively seeking vendor or other industry sponsored donations of lightly used (functional) equipment and sterile supplies.
-Please reach out for additional details of specific needs and regulatory requirements.
+Equipment Donations Prior donations of medical equipment and supplies have made a significant impact on the lives of patients.
+We are actively seeking vendors or other industry sponsored donations of new or lightly used (functional) equipment and sterile supplies.
+If you would like to make a donation, please reach out to Marisa Marsolek at [email protected].

 CU Anschutz